rikhuijzer/blog/posts/maximum-entropy.md

++++
-@def title = "Principle of maximum entropy"
-@def published = "26 September 2020"
+title = "Principle of maximum entropy" published = "26 September 2020"
-@def tags = ["simulating data", "statistics"]
+tags = ["simulating data", "statistics"] rss = "Obtaining the least informative distribution."
++++
-@def reeval = true
+@def reeval = false

 Say that you are a statistician and are asked to come up with a probability distribution for the current state of knowledge on some particular topic you know little about.
 (This, in Bayesian statistics, is known as choosing a suitable prior.)
 To do this, the safest bet is coming up with the least informative distribution via the *principle of maximum entropy*.

-The principle is clearly explained by Jaynes (1968):
-Consider a die which has been tossed a very large number of times $N$.
+This principle is clearly explained by Jaynes (1968): consider a die which has been tossed a very large number of times $N$.
 We expect the average to be $3.5$, that is, we expect the following distribution where $P_n = \frac{1}{6}$ for each $n$.

 ```julia:./unbiased.jl